TD Investors Have Opportunity to Lead The Toronto-Dominion Bank Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-12, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Toronto-Dominion Bank ("TD" or the "Company") (NYSE: TD).
+LOS ANGELES, Nov.
+14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Toronto-Dominion Bank ("TD" or the "Company") (NYSE: TD).

 Class Period: February 29, 2024 – October 9, 2024